Overview

 Rabies can be treated with a vaccine if you seek treatment before symptoms of infection with the virus appear.
 Once symptoms appear, it’s too late for treatment.

-You will get five shots over 14 days and treatment is much less painful today than in the past.
+Treatment is much less painful today than it was in the past.

 Post-exposure treatment